posted on October 28, 2014 at 12:00 AM

 posted on July 31, 2013 at 11:22 AM

-Iowa Public Television is launching a new Ready for School initiative with the goal of working with Iowa communities efforts to strengthen the math and literacy skills of children ages 2-8.
+The goal of Iowa Public Television's Ready for School initiative is to work with Iowa communities efforts to strengthen the math and literacy skills of children ages 2-8.
 This work is focused on serving children from low-income families.
-IPTV will provide access to high-quality educational media resources to families, care providers and educators as well as training to support the effective use of those resources.
+IPTV provides access to high-quality educational media resources to families, care providers and educators as well as training to support the effective use of those resources.

 posted on September 14, 2012 at 2:49 PM